robofinch/anchored-leveldb/README.md

 Occasionally, `just find-possible-missing-commas` should be run and looked through. `just miri-test` should occasionally be run, especially when modifying `anchored-skiplist`.
 The coverage-related commands should likewise be run occasionally, but are not critical.
-`just loom-test` and `just multithreaded-skiplist-test` should be run when modifying `anchored-skiplist`.
+`just skiplist-loom-test` and `just multithreaded-skiplist-test` should be run when modifying `anchored-skiplist`.